Keyboard shortcuts

 }

-Bop scripts can then call square() as if it were built-in:
+Bop scripts now call square(5) as if it were built-in.

 on_print — Capturing output

-Override on_print to redirect print() output to a buffer, log, UI widget, or anywhere else:
+Override on_print to redirect print() output to a buffer, log, UI widget — anywhere that isn’t stdout:

 #![allow(unused)]